-Condition: During our review of capital assets we noted that there were multiple asset additions found when reviewing the general ledger equipment accounts that were not included in the capital asset database.
-These assets were purchased and located at the Winfield campus.
-During the site field test, we also noticed that the asset tags were not located on several pieces of equipment, i.e. Mowers, tractors, sprayers, and security system.
+Condition: During the review of capital assets we found several discrepancies with the capital asset additions and disposal lists.
+We also noticed that the asset tags were not located on several pieces of equipment, i.e. lawn equipment and mini truck.